kyocum/disdat-kfp/README.md

 Hence, disdat-kfp injects containers before/after user components to pull/push data to S3 (from now on they are called caching containers).
 <img src="docs/instrumentation.png" width="512">

-To enable data versioning and caching for a component, simply use the `enable_caching()` wrapper and pass in the component obj.
+To enable data versioning and caching for a component, simply use the `enable_caching()` wrapper and pass in the component object.
-We'll discuss the usage in the next section.

 As you can see, disdat-kfp injects some containers around user's designated component.
 The component name and input parameters are used to uniquely identify an execution.
 Note that you should not use disdat-kfp for tasks that are not idempotent.